mpastell/pweave-docs/source/pweave.rst

 code from the document has been run.
 Further it is possible to fully customize the document execution and formatting using the :py:class:`Pweb` class.

-pweave module contains two functions :py:func:`pweave` and :py:func:`ptangle` that offer the same functionality as the command line scripts.
+pweave module contains two functions :py:func:`weave` and :py:func:`tangle` that offer the same functionality as the command line scripts.

 .. note::